DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

 We are now using data ingested through the API mutation endpoint instead of the static example data.
 And for the timestamp on the metrics, we are using the special column `_source_time` which captures the time data was ingested through the API.

-Terminate and run the compiler again to refresh our microservice.
+Terminate the running service, run the compiler again, and re-launch the microservice.
 In GraphiQL, run the following mutation to add a temperature reading:

 ```graphql
 [TODO: add!]